0324wy/AnnotatedGPT/README.md

 The project is adapted from [The Annotated Transformer](https://github.com/harvardnlp/annotated-transformer).

 The transformer is encoder-decoder architecture, but the GPT is decoder-only architecture.
-So this is the main difference between these two projects.
+This is the main difference between these two projects.
 Other than that, most of the code is the same as that project.

 ## The Decoder-Only Architecture